veltman/csvgeocode/README.md

 For when you have a CSV with addresses and you want a lat/lng for every row.
 Bulk geocode addresses a CSV with a few lines of code.

 The defaults are configured for [Google's geocoder](https://developers.google.com/maps/documentation/geocoding/) but it can be configured to work with any other similar geocoding service.
-There are built-in response handlers for [Google](https://developers.google.com/maps/documentation/geocoding/), [Mapbox](https://www.mapbox.com/developers/api/geocoding/), [Mapzen](https://mapzen.com/projects/search), and [Texas A & M's](http://geoservices.tamu.edu/Services/Geocode/WebService/) geocoders (details below).
+There are built-in response handlers for [Google](https://developers.google.com/maps/documentation/geocoding/), [Mapbox](https://www.mapbox.com/developers/api/geocoding/), [OSM Nominatim](http://nominatim.openstreetmap.org/), [Mapzen](https://mapzen.com/projects/search), and [Texas A & M's](http://geoservices.tamu.edu/Services/Geocode/WebService/) geocoders (details below).

 Make sure that you use this in compliance with the relevant API's terms of service.